DerekCresswell/GameDesign11/4 Platformer/6 ThePlatform.md

 Here are the requirements to follow :

-* A character to move around the enviroment.
+* A character to move around the environment.
 * Animations for the player and enemies.
 * Clear goal and direction (Checkpoint, score, etc.).
 * Three gameplay levels, a start menu, end game screen, and death / loss screen.
 	* Make sure the levels look unique from one another.
 * Fair and fun level design that poses a challenge.
 * A head's up display with relevant information (health, score, etc.).
-* And finally, a secret easter egg for players to discover.
+* And finally, a secret Easter egg for players to discover.

 With that you can set off to plan and build your game!